 Corporate Tax Lawyers in Bristol

-A "corporation" in Bristol, Tennessee is an organization formed under state law which is regarded a separate "person" from any of the people who run it.
+A "corporation" in Bristol, Rhode Island is an organization established under state law which is considered a separate "person" from any of the people who run it.

-Every corporation in the United States is obligated to pay federal income tax.
-Most states also have a corporate income tax, which corporations doing business in Bristol, Tennessee are obligated to pay.
+Every profit-earning corporation in the U.S. must, legally, pay the federal corporate income tax.
+Most states additionally have their own corporate income tax, which corporations located in Bristol, Rhode Island have to remit.

-In Tennessee the corporate tax rate likely differs from the individual tax rate as well.
-In many states, policymakers have decided that the local economy benefits most when it is business-friendly.
-In those states, the corporate tax rate is typically lower than the individual income tax rate, unlike the federal system, where the corporate tax rate is higher.
+In Rhode Island the corporate tax rate probably differs from the individual tax rate as well.
+In many states, policymakers have determined that the local economy benefits most when it is business-friendly.
+In those states, the corporate tax rate is normally lower than the individual income tax rate, unlike the federal system, where the corporate tax rate is higher.

-Whatever a company's legal tax rate is, all corporations in Bristol, Tennessee must pay the taxes assessed against them.
-If they don't, they can be made to pay very large fines - usually much larger than their original tax bill.
+Whatever a company's legal tax rate is, all corporations in Bristol, Rhode Island must pay the taxes assessed against them.
+If they don't, they can be made to pay very considerable fines - typically much larger than their original tax bill.

-How Can a Bristol, Tennessee Corporate Tax Lawyer Help?
+How Can a Bristol, Rhode Island Corporate Tax Lawyer Help?

-However, if you are the owner of a smaller corporation in Bristol, you likely can't afford a full-time in-house lawyer.
-For that reason, you should hire an attorney in Bristol, Tennessee who practices tax law, on an as-needed basis, if you ever encounter a corporate tax issue, such as an audi
+However, if you are the owner of a smaller corporation in Bristol, you probably can't afford a full-time in-house lawyer.
+For that reason, you should contact an attorney in Bristol, Rhode Island who practices tax law, on an as-needed basis, if you ever encounter a corporate tax issue, such as an audi